 Reading this I wished I could fast forward to feeling really, really rested.
-It was day four; my appetite had totally disappeared, and I could never get warm.
+It was day four and my appetite had totally disappeared and I could never get warm.
 I felt fragile too, and simple social interactions seemed overwhelming.
 If my phone rang I'd ignore it.
 If the person making my coffee seemed chatty I'd excuse myself and go wait outside.

 But the hardest hours were always between midnight and dawn.
 These were the quiet hours.
 Just me with lots of time to convince myself that people who write books and achieve life goals are just smarter, better people.
 Moreover, the notion that hard work is all it takes is just wishful thinking.
 And it was in these hours that my housemate said he could hear me wandering around the house, sighing.

 My now I'd developed a solid routine.
 I went to work during the day, then I'd come home, eat dinner, work on my book, and then spend the hours post 2 AM doing physical things while listening to podcasts.
 I went to the gym, I went jogging, and I started work on my backyard veggie patch.
 Sitting down after 2 AM was inviting trouble so I learned to keep moving.
 Then I'd get a morning nap before work and start the cycle again.

 The hardest thing was having nothing to look forward to.
 Life without sleep has no circuit breakers, so if you have a stressful day at work, it doesn't get better at night.
 It all just becomes one monotonous cycle.
 Sun comes up and people emerge.
 Sun goes down, people disappear.
 Repeat.